jantman/github-docs-index/README.rst

 Adding Documentation From Other Sources
 +++++++++++++++++++++++++++++++++++++++

 It's also possible via the Python API to include aribtrary documents from sources other than GitHub in the index; they will be sorted into the chronological and alphabetical lists along with the GitHub repositories.
 This can be helpful if you have other sources of documentation such as an Intranet or Wiki that you can programmatically query.
 The only requirement is that each document has a URL, title, date (generally a created/modified/updated date) and optional short description.
-The :py:meth:`github_docs_index.index_generator.GithubDocsIndexGenerator.generate_index` method takes an optional ``additional_links`` argument which is a list of instances of a subclass of :py:class:`github_docs_index.index_link.IndexLink`.
+The `GithubDocsIndexGenerator.generate_index <foobar>`_ method takes an optional ``additional_links`` argument which is a list of instances of a subclass of `github_docs_index.index_link.IndexLink <bazblam>`_.
 So long as the instances implement the three properties of ``IndexLink``, they will be included in the documentation index.
 Here is a short, contrived example based on the code above which includes two other documents with hard-coded dates, titles and URLs; the ``generate_additional_links()`` function could be switched out for one which queries your alternate documentation stores and returns similar output.

 .. code-block:: python